Chaseungjun/first-repo/README.md

 # first-repo

-This repo is to practice git
+Thiis repo is to practice git

 ## Index
 - Installation